 And if you are applying for a technical role, it goes without saying that you need to have a passion for technological innovation.

-Here are some tips on writing about what you find fascinating in the tech sphere, with help from IBM hiring team lead for IBM’s Consulting by Degrees programme, Tim Longdon.
+Here are some tips on writing about what you find fascinating in the tech sphere, with help from Tim Longdon, IBM hiring team lead for IBM’s Consulting by Degrees programme when we spoke to him.

 Showing your passion for technology if you DON’T have a tech background

 You might think that if you don’t have a technology-related degree, don’t have the latest smartphone or don’t know any programming languages that you’ll be scraping the barrel for things to write about, but that’s simply not true.
 Tim says: ‘Everyone has experience with technology.
 The difficulty can be in recognising where your experiences happen.’

 So, how do you find examples that demonstrate just how keen on technology you are?

 Tip 1: Think about what technology does for you.
 Consider how technology has made your life better.
 ‘Showing how you adopt and use technology in an interesting way is a good start,’ says Tim.
 ‘For example, do you use wearable tech to improve your life?
 Does it amaze you that you can keep hundreds of books on your Kindle?
 Or maybe you’ve been impressed at how something simple like a smartphone app to pay for car parking has made an annoying process effortless (no need to find spare change anymore!) and you have started to think about other ways in which you could apply technology in a similar way.
 Even using WhatsApp to organise your social life represents a convenient solution to something logistically complex, and the fact that you have thought about a personal problem and applied a technology-related solution will help us see that you “live” technology.’